bharatkumar6204/myresturant/README.md

-Restaurant Website – Django Project
+🍽️Restaurant Website – Django Project

 This is a fully responsive and dynamic Restaurant Website developed using the Django Framework.
 The project includes a modern UI, complete menu display system, online table booking feature, and a functional newsletter subscription module.
 It is designed to give a real-world restaurant experience with secure backend operations.